-The Charter School maintains three individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures and changes in fund balances for the General fund, Food Service special revenue fund and Community Service fund, which are the three governmental funds.
+The Charter School maintains two individual governmental funds.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures and changes in fund balances for the General fund and the Food Service special revenue fund.

-The Charter School adopts an annual appropriated budget for its General, Food Service special revenue fund and Community Service fund.
+The Charter School adopts an annual appropriated budget for its General and the Food Service special revenue fund.
 A budgetary comparison statement has been provided for these funds to demonstrate compliance with their respective budgets.